khaledelemam/ATMProject/phase1/src/main/java/atm/readme.txt

 ----- How to use the program -----

+--- How to run as admin ---

+(1) Approve user requests
+(2) Reverse transactions
+(3) Set the date

+* must log in before running any admin tasks *
+    > password: 123

 --- How to register as a user ---

 (1) Login as a user